samuelpiyush/myosa-secure-ride-system/myosa-secure-ride-system.md

 The architecture uses a dual-microcontroller, fully wireless design.
 A MYOSA motherboard acts as the helmet-mounted unit with majorly two sensors the gesture sensore and the barometric pressure sensor, while an external ESP32 mounted on the vehicle unit has the OLED display and gyroscope/accelerometer sesnor.
 Helmet wear confirmation is transmitted securely via Bluetooth Low Energy (BLE), after which the ignition is activated.

-This approach improves rider safety, prevents helmet misuse, and adds afall/crash protection through motion detection and wireless alerts.
+This approach improves rider safety, prevents helmet misuse, and adds a fall/crash protection through motion detection and wireless alerts.

 ## Demo / Examples